WonderificEntertainment/CCtoHou/README.md

 2. SideFX Houdini v20.5 or above.
 The Wrinkle Deformer node added in v20.5 is utilized so prior versions are not supported.

-## Houdini File Information
+## Houdini HDA Information

-I currently have only a Houdini Indie License, which allows me to produce Limited Commercial use files (`.hiplc`).
+I currently have only a Houdini Indie License, which allows me to produce Limited Commercial use digital assets (`.hdalc`).

-I am seeking sponsorship to acquire a Houdini Commercial License or to collaborate with SideFX to publish this as an unrestricted `.hip` or `.hda` file.
+I am seeking sponsorship to acquire a Houdini Commercial License or to collaborate with SideFX to publish this as an unrestricted `.hda` file.

 ## Setup Instructions

-These instructions pertain to the project in it's current state.
-Once it becomes an HDA, you would just connect your Character FBX Import node to the HDA.
+1. Clone or download this repo.

+2. Install the HDA `/otls/sop_cc.ccautosetup.0.0.1.hdalc` by following the official docs on how to [install and manage Houdini digital assets](https://www.sidefx.com/docs/houdini/assets/install.html).

+3. Open one of the projects in the `/examples` directory.

 ### Required Character Creator Export Settings